Library of Congress

 As the world’s largest library, the Library of Congress offers inspired learners unprecedented access to its world-class collections and staff; interns work alongside its employees to further the mission of the nation’s oldest cultural institution and provide Congress and the American people with a rich, diverse, and enduring source of knowledge for the posterity of all.

 The Literary Initiatives Office (LIT) presents a rich variety of programs, engages a broad and diverse public, connects audiences to the Library’s collections, and embodies the conviction that literature is a toolkit, a voyage, a compass—and that reading is a humanizing force.
 LIT develops signature literary programs, including the National Book Festival and National Book Festival Presents; administers literary ambassador positions such as the U.S. Poet Laureate, the National Ambassador for Young People’s Literature, and the Library of Congress Prize for American Fiction winner; and offers a range of digital initiatives to further its mission and reach.

 What to expect

-The intern will commit to a minimum of 24 hours per week (three days in the office or virtually), which may include some evening hours for public programs.
+The intern will commit to 24-30 hours per week with a minimum of 3 days in office/ remote work?, which may include some evening hours for public programs.